All Episodes

 Because if this is all a shaggy dog story, if we are being set up for the biggest con in history, then it doesn't matter if they're live or not.

-The 6th is already in.
+The fix is already in.

-Most of the 400,000 people who worked on Apollo and the 20-some thousand people who currently work for NASA from those who are determining policy, which is a tiny handful of people.
+I want to be very clear to separate the rank and file, most of the 400,000 people who worked on Apollo and the 20-some thousand people who currently work for NASA from those who are determining policy, which is a tiny handful of people.

 Those people have been lying to us for over 30 years.